As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

-Decided to finally take the plunge and book your flight to Japan?
+Decided to finally take the plunge and book the cheapest flight to Japan?
 Let me show you how to prepare for it and survive your long-haul flight!

-Oh, and this is written assuming you’ll be travelling in economy class.
-Not that the suggestions won’t work for you if you arent (because they will) it’s just business or first class is bound the make the experience more tolerable at least!
+Oh, and this is written assuming you’ll be traveling in economy class.
+Not that the suggestions won’t work for you if you aren’t (because they will) it’s just business or first class is bound the make the experience more tolerable at least!

-I know lots of people really aren’t a fan of travelling on planes and it can sour the entire experience for them.
+I know lots of people really aren’t a fan of traveling on planes and it can sour the entire experience for them.

 So!
 You’ve probably got lots of questions about what to expect and what to bring, so I’ll do my best to explain it in as much detail as I can.